harishankar3618/harishankar3618/README.md

 ## 🚀 About Me

-I am a 3rd-year B.Tech student specializing in Cyber Security at Parul University, passionate about penetration testing and network security.
-I aim to apply my skills to contribute to innovative solutions in the cybersecurity field.
+I am a third-year Computer Science Engineering student specializing in Cybersecurity, with over two years of hands-on experience in ethical hacking and penetration testing.
+Skilled in tools like Burp Suite, Metasploit, and Nmap, I’ve earned certifications in Ethical Hacking and Kali Linux.
+Currently, I am expanding my knowledge in Malware Analysis and MEAN Stack Web Development.
+I aim to apply my skills in a real-world cybersecurity role.

 - 🌍 Location: Ongole, India
 - 📧 Email: harishankar3618@gmail.com